KiowaH/AirplaneClassifierMachineLearning/README.md

 # AirplaneClassifierMachineLearning
-Airplane classification Machine Learning Project
-All information explained in the Final Project .ipynb file.
-Can be viewed in Jupyter notebook.
+Code is sectioned out and further explained in the FinalProject.ipynb file. .ipynb file can be viewed in Jupyter notebook.